- Describe the steps involved in prokaryotic gene regulation

 The third type of gene regulation in prokaryotic cells occurs through inducible operons, which have proteins that bind to activate or repress transcription depending on the local environment and the needs of the cell.
 The lac operon is a typical inducible operon.
 As mentioned previously, E. coli is able to use other sugars as energy sources when glucose concentrations are low.
 One such sugar source is lactose.
 The lac operon encodes the genes necessary to acquire and process the lactose from the local environment.
 The Z gene of the lac operon encodes beta-galactosidase, which breaks lactose down to glucose and galactose.

 However, for the lac operon to be activated, two conditions must be met.
 First, the level of glucose must be very low or non-existent.
 Second, lactose must be present.
 Only when glucose is absent and lactose is present will the lac operon be transcribed (Figure 16.5).
 In the absence of glucose, the binding of the CAP protein makes transcription of the lac operon more effective.
-When lactose is present, it binds to the lac repressor and changes its shape so that it cannot bind to the lac operator to prevent transcription.
+When lactose is present, its metabolite, allolactose, binds to the lac repressor and changes its shape so that it cannot bind to the lac operator to prevent transcription.
 This combination of conditions makes sense for the cell, because it would be energetically wasteful to synthesize the enzymes to process lactose if glucose was plentiful or lactose was not available.
 It should be mentioned that the lac operon is transcribed at a very low rate even when glucose is present and lactose absent.

 In E. coli, the trp operon is on by default, while the lac operon is off.
 Why do you think this is the case?